 All batteries shall be properly secured with metal framework and fasteners.
 Plastic tie-downs are not allowed.
 Batteries may be mounted in the driver's compartment if sealed in an acid spill-proof box.
+Dry cell type batteries (Optima, Odyssey, etc) are exempt from this rule.

 All vehicles shall be equipped with a main battery disconnect switch.
 The disconnect switch or a positive mechanical control (cable or rod) for the switch shall be located on the front or rear of the vehicle, operable externally and be clearly marked.